German military brothels in World War II: Occupied France

 The Wehrmacht was able to establish a thoroughly bureaucratic system of around 100 new brothels already before 1942, based on an existing system of government-controlled ones – wrote Inse Meinen.
 The soldiers were given official visitation cards issued by Oberkommando des Heeres and were prohibited from engaging in sexual contact with other French women.
 In September 1941, Field Marshal Walther von Brauchitsch suggested that weekly visits for all younger soldiers be considered mandatory to prevent "sexual excesses" among them.
 The prostitutes had a scheduled medical check-up to slow the spread of sexually transmitted diseases.

 Forced prostitution

 The Germans had to enforce stricter regulations to make sure soldiers had access to a sex life.
-A 1977 German report by a neoconservative revisionist historian from Baden-Württemberg, Franz W. Seidler, contended that the foreign women who were made to register for the German military brothels had been prostitutes already before the war.
+A 1977 German report by a revisionist historian from Baden-Württemberg, Franz W. Seidler, contended that the foreign women who were made to register for the German military brothels had been prostitutes already before the war.
 Ruth Seifert, professor of sociology at the University of Applied Sciences in Regensburg, on the other hand, maintained that women were forced to work in these brothels by their German captors, as shown during the Trial of the Major War Criminals before the International Military Tribunal in Nuremberg in 1946, further confirmed by the 1961 book published by Raul Hilberg.

 There were some prostitutes primarily in Western Europe who elected to work in the brothels, rather than to be sent to a concentration camp.